felix-ulonska/nix-config/README.md

 ├── README.md
 └── secrets # My Secrets
     └── secrets.nix
+└── secret-nix-config # Settings which I do not want to have public.
+Think E-Mail addresses.
+Nothing of intreset
 ```

 ### Flake

 This Repo uses Flakes.
 Inside the `flake.nix` are the hosted definied.

 ### modules